nnellans/terraform-guide/README.md

   - Return just the values from a Map:  `values(var.mapName)`

 ### Object Variables
-- This is the 'structural' version of a Map variable.
+- This is the 'structural' version of a Map variable
-- It allows you to define a schema (within curly brackets), which can use different variable Types inside the Object, instead of being restricted to the same variable Type when using a Map.
+- It allows you to define a schema (within curly brackets), which can use different variable Types inside the Object (instead of being restricted to the same variable Type when using a Map)
   - `type = object( {schema} )`
-  - `type = object( { name = string, age = number } )`
+  - Example: `type = object( { name = string, age = number } )`

 # Local Values (aka Locals)